MaireadKelly/Kelly-Cooks/myreadme.md

 Method - a JSONField.
 The method input values are converted into a JSON string when the form is submitted.

-Created_on - a DateTimeField that autopopulates with the current date and time when a recipe is created.
+created_at - a DateTimeField that autopopulates with the current date and time when a recipe is created.

 Updated_on - a DateTimeField that autopopulates and updates with the current date and time when a recipe is updates.